bgola/tcposcrouter/README.md

 Connect multiple SuperCollider instances over the internet and exchange messages between them.

+While tcposcrouter was developed with SuperCollider in mind, it is possible to use it with any other software that supports OSC and TCP.

 # Installing

 You will need Python >= 3.7 together with python-osc python library.